pauleveritt/git_tips/my_site.md

 title: My Site
 ---

-It's a tremendous site.
+It's a genius site.
 Lots of good tips.
-Especially, for Git videos.
+Especially, for Git videos and such.